simonsdave/dev-env/docs/provisioning.md

-The provisioning scripts for most of these projects have a ton of commonality and it became obvious that it would make provisioning script maintenance easier if the scripts were defined in a single location.
+The provisioning scripts for most of these projects have a ton of commonality and it became obvious that it would make provisioning script maintenance easier if the scripts were defined in a single location and hence the motivation for this project.

 Also, [my projects on github](https://github.com/simonsdave) use [Travis](https://travis-ci.com/) for CI.
 One challenge with Travis is ensuring tool versions provisioned